 PLAN YOUR TRIP: When Is the Best Time to Go to Disney World and Disneyland?

 There are beach chairs and loungers up for grabs around both water parks.
-If you get to Blizzard Beach or Typhoon Lagoon early enough, you can also snag a covered gazebo (they’re free!) that will provide a much-needed shady spot as the day goes on.
+If you get to Blizzard Beach or Typhoon Lagoon early enough, you may even be selected as the family of the day, which comes with some sweet perks like being the first to walk into the park and getting a private covered spot for the entire day.

-Mobile ordering is everywhere at Walt Disney World, and if you take full advantage of it then your day at Typhoon Lagoon or Blizzard Beach will actually be a day at the beach.
-To mobile order your meals, you simply need to download the My Disney Experience app and attach a credit card to your account.
-There are multiple locations at Blizzard Beach and Typhoon Lagoon that offer mobile order services.
+Mobile ordering is everywhere at Walt Disney World, and if you take full advantage of it, then your day at Typhoon Lagoon or Blizzard Beach will be so much easier.
+To order your meals, you need the My Disney Experience app with a credit card attached to your account.
+Multiple locations at Blizzard Beach and Typhoon Lagoon offer mobile order services.

 FLORIDA FUN: Why Sarasota Might Be the Perfect Florida Vacation Spot for Families